suix0/jangken_js/README.md

 # jangken_js

-TOP Foundations JavaScript Project - Rock Paper Scissors
+JavaScript Project - Rock Paper Scissors

 Console game.
 GUI not yet included.
 Will improve the project in the near future and add a GUI.

+EDIT: GUI in progress...